Raja Beta Reloaded!

 Sixteen minutes later, I woke up to a ruckus.

 Feeling guilty for oversleeping, I went out into the hall and saw that Uncle was talking loudly on a family video call.
-Cousins and second cousins from all corners of the globe were connected and the atmosphere was jubilant.
+Cousins and second cousins from all timezones on the planet were connected and the atmosphere was jubilant.

 But then, I realized that Uncle was filming the idlis on the table and shouting at his virtual audience: